obelixotic/reflekt_trackr/README.md

 * Mongoose
 * Heroku (deployment)

-The project adheres to the MVC file structure: Models, Views, Controllers
+The project adheres to the MVC file structure (Models, Views, Controllers) and has been designed for *mobile devices*

 ### Features:
 1. User authentication